 - Reduces soil erosion: If applied correctly, mulch helps reduce the negative effects of heavy rains, such as rain washing soil away.

-If you want long-term sustainability for your flower beds or raised gardens, it is important to not only think about aesthetics but also adding organic material back into the ground.
+If you want long-term sustainability for your flower beds or raised gardens, it is important to think not only about aesthetics but also adding organic material back into the ground.

 As we will see later in the article, bark and premium mulch blends provide this necessary balance between organic material and aesthetic beauty for your flower beds!